canonical/ubuntu-cloud-docs/oracle/oracle-how-to/deploy-oke-nodes-using-ubuntu-images.rst

 Find an Ubuntu image
 -----------------------

-Select a version from the `available releases`_.
+Select a version from the :doc:`available releases </oracle-reference/ubuntu-availability-on-oke>`.
 The images are listed as JSON in ascending order, therefore the latest image will be at the bottom.
 Make note of the image path for the image you choose.
 The image path conforms to the following format:

 .. code:: bash